 When you see the track where the aircraft flew, it doesn’t show just a moving point.
 Instead, it shows the whole footprint for where the video represents on the map.

 Sounds cool?
-Here’s more on what is Full-Motion Video.
+Here’s more on what is Full Motion Video.

 What Types of Aircraft Can You Fly?

 Really, there isn’t a lot of aircraft restrictions for what a typical full-motion video package can consume.
 They can handle a lot of different types of aircrafts.